dssg/triage/docs/sources/dirtyduck/eis.md

 triage --tb crosstabs /triage/eis_crosstabs_config.yaml
 ```

-When it finish, you could explore the table with the following code:
+When it finishes, you could explore the table with the following code:

 ```sql
 with significant_features as (